All Episodes

 This is a piece written by these two guys that accompanies the TV show last night.

-Outside lookouts gunned down a screaming neighbor and several students who had managed to escape.
+Outside, lookouts gunned down a screaming neighbor and several students who had managed to escape.

-Fourteen people killed just in this incident with American guns illegally walked across the border to Mexico from Arizona as part of an Obama administration program.
+14 people killed just in this incident with American guns illegally walked across the border to Mexico from Arizona as part of an Obama administration program.

 Indirectly, the United States government played a role in the massacre by supplying some of the firearms used by the cartel murderers.

-Three of the high caliber weapons fired that night were linked to a gun tracing operation run by the ATF, according to a Mexican Army document obtained exclusively by Univision News.
+Three of the high-caliber weapons fired that night were linked to a gun tracing operation run by the ATF, according to a Mexican Army document obtained exclusively by Univision News.

-I think that's pretty direct involvement.
+I think it's pretty direct involvement.

 What they mean by indirect is that an American didn't pull a trigger.